JSemelhago/USCovidVisualization/README.md

 ### Steps to Run

-1. Run `python3 USCovidAnalysis.py` first to produce the input files
+1. Run `python3 USCovidAnalysis.py` first to produce the input data file
 2. Open QGIS and upload `USCovidQGIS.py` to the QGIS Python console and run it
 3. Once the layers have been generated, install the `Qgis2threejs` plugin
-4. Upload `USCovidLayers.qgz.qto3settings` and save the 3D choropleth output as a `html` file
+4. Upload `USCovidLayers.qgz.qto3settings` and save the 3D choropleth output as an `html` file

 ### Built With